FernandoAFS/pomogo/README.md

 ## 📅 Working plan:

 Main project milestones.
+This is subject to change.

 ### V1.0

-- ~~Event hooks~~
+- ~~Event hooks.~~
-- ~~dmenu script~~
+- ~~dmenu script.~~
-- Include log
+- Include logo.
 - Reasonable functional testing.

 ## V1.1

 - Simplify code, specially on factory patterns and containers.
 - Improve testing.
-Aim for complete coverage and simulation testing to anticipate bugs
+Aim for complete coverage and simulation testing to anticipate bugs.
 - Include semantic sessions to allow for better integration.
 - Improve pomomenu.
 Make it easy to probe for existing server.
 - Improve on hooks functionality.
 Incude more details.